 More and more people today are taking the plunge and starting their own business.
 While it’s great to have a generation full of entrepreneurs, the reality is that many of these people simply won’t be successful.
 That may sound harsh, but it’s true.
 Particularly in the ecommerce world, there are millions of websites that go unnoticed, making for brands that go under almost immediately.

 If you are starting your own business, or already have one and are looking to improve, make sure you aren’t making one of these five mistakes.
+As a bonus tip, check out this guide to ecommerce platforms to make sure you’re making the best choice for your brand.

 When you are in the process of creating your products and building your brand you (hopefully) are incredibly excited and believe that your product will be a success.
 While it’s great to believe in your products, it takes a lot more than that to build up a customer base.
 Don’t make the common mistake of developing a great product and building a great website without also developing a marketing plan.